Pteratato/Oasis/Oasis_CH02.md

 Jakim couldn’t help but to smile at his brother’s excitement.
 Childhood in the Sprawl… well, there usually wasn’t much of one, but he’d always done his best to make sure Brimjrar wasn’t forced to grow up too fast.
 Moments like these, with his brother’s exuberance and enthusiasm, he felt like he’d done something right.

 “Alright, alright, keep your fur on!
 Here you go,” Jakim said, pulling from his back pockets two glass bottles with elegant wax seals.
-“Some of the finest ink money – *or charm* – can buy.
+“Some of the finest ink in the country.
 Just in time for the festival!”

 Brimjrar’s eyes grew wide, and he snatched the bottles as if they might disappear into thin air.
 “No way!” he exclaimed.
 “And red??
-This is awesome – man, Mrs. Mourney must really like you.”
+Where did you get these??”

 Jakim shrugged, but smiled mysteriously and said, “I know a few tricks.”